 Where Do Project Managers Work?

 It's up to project managers to plan, budget, execute, and measure all aspects of a project.
-Due to the abstract nature of their role, project managers can essentially work anywhere — in any physical location, with any size of company, in any industry.
-However, project managers are most common in organizations with upper management and multiple teams and departments who are involved in several extensive projects.
+Due to the role’s abstract nature, project managers can work anywhere — in any physical location, with a company of any size in any industry.
+However, project manager roles are most common in organizations with upper management and multiple teams and departments involved in several extensive projects.

-Industries where project managers are in high demand:
+Industries in which project managers are in high demand include:

-- Healthcare - The main focus areas for this industry are lowering costs and improving healthcare facilities.
-According to CIO Insight, healthcare organizations are seeking project managers with strong IT skills who are familiar with mobile devices, social media, and data analytics to unify services.
+- Healthcare: The main focus for this industry is lowering costs and improving healthcare facilities.
+According to CIO Insight, healthcare organizations seek project managers with strong IT skills familiar with mobile devices, social media, and data analytics to unify services.

-- Construction - Project managers with experience in the construction industry will do well in the Asian job market, as Project Management best practices are growing in this region.
-For example, India needs approximately 1 million skilled project managers to fill gaps in large construction projects that require comprehensive knowledge in planning and managerial duties along with complex regulatory compliance.
+- Construction: Project managers with experience in the construction industry will do well in the Asian job market, as project management best practices are growing in this region.
+For example, India needs approximately one million skilled project managers for large construction projects requiring comprehensive knowledge in planning and managerial duties and complex regulatory compliance.

-- Information Technology - The technology sector is one of the most thriving industries in the world.
+- Information Technology: The technology sector is one of the most thriving industries in the world.
 IT corporations based in the US are rapidly taking over smaller IT companies and expanding into APAC.
-In order to execute complex IT projects across the globe, there's a huge opportunity for project managers with a standardized set of skills to turn strategic vision into tangible goals.
+There's a massive opportunity for project managers with a standardized set of skills to execute complex IT projects worldwide and turn strategic vision into tangible goals.